SebastianGomezVidal/programsCatalog/OBG_Market_Android/Readme.md

 - Create a list of interesting items for the future
 - Filter list of items according to type, location, etc
 - Choose to who you want to sell one of your items if you have more than one proposal
-- Get Notify (Whe you are sold one item)
+- Get Notify (Whe you are sold one item or when someone place a buying proposal)
 - Rate the app
 - Much more to come ....